CreatorSiSo/rym/readme.md

 The language should be as powerful as possible while only providing a small set of consistent features.
 (Kind of like Go)

 Apart from that Rym just gets used to try out a bunch of my ideas...
-I am trying my best to combine all of them in a meaningful manner ;)
+I am trying my best to combine all of them in a meaningful manner =)

 -   Features
-    -   Static types
+    -   Static (but inferred) type system
-        -   inferred
-    -   Complex types
+    -   Data types
         -   struct
+        -   enum (tagged union)
-        -   enum / tagged union
+        -   union (set of types)
+    -   Traits?
+Interfaces?
     -   Iterators
-    -   Zig like comp time
+    -   Zig like comptime
 -   Nice developer experience
     -   Informative errors and warnings
+    -   Tools
-    -   Builtin tools
+        -   Compiler
         -   First party REPL
         -   Package manager

 ## Installation

 **TODO**

+## Project Structure

+The project is split into many crates that are part of one Cargo workspace:

+`crates/rymx` ⇒ command line tool for executing `.rym` files and to run the repl

+### Tests

+For now just `cargo test`, there is no special setup.

+## Todos

+-   [ ] add benchmarking capabilities

 ## Inspired by